Liu Yao (warlord)

 Liu Yao (157–198), courtesy name Zhengli, was a Chinese politician and warlord who lived during the late Eastern Han dynasty of China.
 He was a descendant of Liu Fei, the eldest son of the Han dynasty's founding emperor, Liu Bang (Emperor Gao).
 When he was 18, he became famous after rescuing a relative who was being held hostage by bandits.
 He started his career in the Han civil service after being nominated as a xiaolian, and was known for his incorruptibility.
 In 194, although he was appointed by the Han imperial court as the governor of Yang Province, he barely managed to gain a foothold over his jurisdiction because the warlord Yuan Shu controlled a large part of the territories around the Huai River region in Yang Province.
 In 195, conflict broke out between Liu Yao and Yuan Shu, who sent his ally Sun Ce to attack Liu Yao.
 Sun Ce defeated Liu Yao and forced him to retreat south into present-day Jiangxi, where Liu Yao defeated a minor warlord Ze Rong and died of illness shortly later.
 His elder brother was Liu Dai, another prominent warlord.

 Family background

 Liu Yao was from Muping County (牟平縣), Donglai Commandery (東萊郡), which is in present-day Muping District, Yantai, Shandong.
 He was of noble descent.
-His ancestor, Liu Xie (劉渫), who held the title "Marquis of Muping" (牟平侯), was a son of Liu Jianglü (劉將閭).
-Liu Jianglü was a son of Liu Fei, the eldest son of the Han dynasty's founder, Liu Bang (Emperor Gao).
+(Note: Liu Yao's ancestor, Liu Xie (劉渫), who held the title "Marquis of Muping" (牟平侯), was a son of Liu Jianglü (劉將閭).
+Liu Jianglü was a son of Liu Fei, the eldest son of the Han dynasty's founder, Liu Bang (Emperor Gao).)

-Liu Yao's grandfather, Liu Ben (劉本), was an eminent Confucian scholar.
-Liu Yao's father, Liu Yu (劉輿), served as the Administrator (太守) of Shanyang Commandery (山陽郡).
-Liu Yao's uncle, Liu Chong (劉寵), served as the Grand Commandant (太尉) in the Han imperial court in 169.
+Liu Yao's grandfather, Liu Ben (劉本), (Note: His name was recorded as "Pi" (㔻) in his son Liu Chong's biography in Houhanshu.) was an eminent Confucian scholar.
+Liu Yao's father, Liu Yu (劉輿; also known as Liu Fang (劉方)), served as the Administrator (太守) of Shanyang Commandery (山陽郡).
+Liu Yao's uncle, Liu Chong (劉寵), (Note: not the same person as Prince Min of Chen.
+Liu Zurong has a biography in vol.76 of Houhanshu.) served as the Grand Commandant (太尉) in the Han imperial court in 169.

 Liu Yao's elder brother, Liu Dai, was a Palace Attendant and later the Inspector (刺吏) of Yan Province.